acloudmovingby/graphit/README.md

 If you'd like to contribute, **it will help to be using `graphit` while working on other Scala projects**, especially new ones that you're just trying to figure out*

-### Motivation
-This project was started by *acloudmovingby* who is a software engineer working full-time with Scala.
-As blessed an existence as that is, real world production code--even in Scala--can get darn complicated.
-The hope for this tool is spend less time trying to figure out how files worked, how they talk to each other, how things can get triggered, etc.

-### Third party tools
-These are some great tools that help graphit work:
-* [Scopt](https://github.com/scopt/scopt) to parse the arguments/flags
-* [Scalameta](https://scalameta.org/docs/trees/guide.html) to parse Scala code into abstract syntax trees (ASTs).
-* [Graphs for Scala](https://www.scala-graph.org/) (i.e. scalax) to handle graph operations.
-I (@acloudmovingby) used graph libraries in Rust, Java, and Scala, and I think this is my favorite so far.
-That being said, like all graph libraries, it's API is quite complex because graphs are very general mathematical structures.
-I had a lot of boilerplate scalax code in graphit and I knew it might discourage others/myself from contributing, so I made a light wrapper Graph class around the scalax library.
-Might discard the scalax library entirely in the future.

 ### POSSIBLE TO-DO:

 In no particular priority: